Garlic Butter Pork Bites with Lemon

 Chicken broth– We love Better than Bouillon chicken base because it’s concentrated and long-lasting!
 You can also vegetable broth or beef broth.

-Lemon juice– Freshly squeezed lemon juice is best.
+Lemon juice– Freshly squeezed lemon juice is best for a brighter and more vibrant flavor.

 🧑🏽🍳 Instructions